Pouya

 Kevin Pouya (born December 20, 1994), known mononymously as Pouya, is an American rapper.
-Considered as a pioneer of the underground rap scene on SoundCloud in 2012, along with discovering the well known hip-hop duo Suicideboys in their early career, Pouya has developed a long-lasting core fanbase as an independent artist.
+Considered as a pioneer of the underground rap scene that began on SoundCloud in 2012, along with discovering the well known hip-hop duo Suicideboys in their early career, Pouya has developed a long-lasting core fanbase as an independent artist.

 Early life

 As a teenager, Pouya and his best friend Nicholas Voutsinas (known professionally as "Fat Nick") had a YouTube comedy channel called NICK AND POUYA SHOW.
 While mostly being comedy sketches, the videos also served as mini vlogs for the friends.
 Travelling around the local neighborhoods in Miami, they would often feature other friends in the videos, including future rapper Denzel Curry and the group Raider Klan.

 Pouya dropped out of high school in his sophomore year.
 He worked cleaning toilets at a restaurant for a year before finding success in music.

 Career

 Pouya started rapping seriously around 2011, and after debuting a freestyle with local Florida rapper Nell titled Shotz From The Double Glock, began releasing music frequently.
 Again staying close with childhood friend Fat Nick, the two formed the Buffet Boys, a group that later became their record label.
 He gained notoriety after he released the song "Get Buck" in 2013, which as of June 2022 has over 13 million video views.
 On November 20, 2013, Pouya released a collaboration EP with The Cool Kids' Sir Michael Rocks titled Gookin.
 The two connected after Rocks had moved to Miami.